theAmnesea/Trap-tile/README.md

   - **Unswept Tiles:** Breakable floors 💥.
 Land on or press down to smash through them.
   - **Enemy Tiles:** Hostile zones 👾.
 Avoid them or defeat the enemies using your weapons.

-- **Strategy:**
-  Hop left or right to dodge obstacles and land on safe surfaces.
-Some platforms require jumping across gaps to avoid falling off.

 ---